Configure eNegotiate

 Once all parties agree on the terms of the draft document, it must be converted to a final, executable state.
 If using Gatekeeper eSign, the document must be converted to PDF.

-If you are using an alternative Signature method (i.e. one which takes place outside Gatekeeper) you do not need to perform this step.
+If you are using an alternative Signature method (i.e. one which takes place outside Gatekeeper), you do not need to perform this step.

-Before converting to PDF, a user or team may want to review the Word document to tidy up any comments, redlines, or typos.
+Before converting to PDF, a user or team may want to review the document to tidy up any comments, redlines, or typos.
 After doing so, the following actions can be used:

 Note: These actions can both be enabled at the same time so users can choose between uploading their own version of the contract PDF, or allowing Gatekeeper to create the PDF for them.

-- AutoAction | Publish Contract Draft & Convert MS Word to PDF
+Gatekeeper can automatically convert .docx documents to a .pdf file using the Publish Contract Draft & Convert MS Word to PDF AutoAction.

-Part 4 - Signing the Contract
+Part 4 - Sign the Contract

 Gatekeeper eSign